bcerjan/ss-Raman-GUI/README.md

   1. Remove -Werror as there are some errors which can be safely ignored that I wasn't in a position to fix
   1. Modified the Mingw-32 block to link against the correct libraries: `-lusb, -lstdc++, -lwsock32, -lm` and the installed version of mingw64 `-L/path/to/msys64/ming64/lib`
   1. Added line `CFLAGS_BASE += -D _WINDOWS -D BUILD_DLL` to indicate that we are on Windows and are building the DLL
 1. Modify the root Makefile under `lib/libseabreeze.$(SUFFIX): initialize` to reorder some of the arguments as the order matters for `gcc/g++`: `$(CPP) lib/*.o $(LFLAGS_LIB) -o $@`

 # Customization
 The code is designed to be relatively easy to adopt for a different combination of spectrometer (currently uses an Ocean Insight QE-Pro) and function generator (Wavepond DAx-14000).
 To do this, the code in `spectrometer_functions.c` and `waveform_gen.c` are the only places that should need to be changed to use a different API.
 As long as the replacement files provide the functions specified in `spectrometer_functions.h` and `waveform_gen.h` you can rewrite those files as needed.
+Additionally, the values in `measurement_params.h` will need to be adjusted for your specific system (particularly laser wavelength).